amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 When you create your content, there are a couple of things you will need to do to ensure that this content is available for translation:

 1. Assign the source locale to your content item.
-   - For example, if you are looking to translate your content from English to German, you may want to assign en-US, or en-GB.
+   - For example, if you are looking to translate your content from English to German, you may want to assign en-US.
-2. (Optionally) assign the content item to a person.
+2. (Optionally) assign the content item to at least one person.
-   - This is not mandatory for translation but may help with finding the content item when you create a submission, as content items can be filtered by assignee.
+   - This is not mandatory for translation but may help with finding the content item when you create a submission, as content items can be filtered by assignees.
 3. Flag your content item as ready for translation with a workflow state.
    - To ensure that content is not sent for translation prematurely, the GlobalLink dashboard uses workflow states to determine what can and cannot be sent for translation.
-To flag your content item for translation, set the workflow state to **[ready](#configurable-values)**
+To flag your content item for translation, set the workflow state to **[Ready For Translation](#configurable-values)**.

 Each of these settings can either be applied via the “Save content” menu when you first save a content item, or can be applied by right-clicking your content item from the content library afterwards (“Assign Locale”, “Assign to”, and “Set status” respectively).

 ### Creating a submission

 Once you have created one or more content items and made them ready for translation, these can now be sent for submission to GlobalLink via the dashboard extension.
-This can be found by navigating to the “Dashboard” tab within Dynamic Content, and selecting **[GlobalLink Connect](#configurable-values)**.
+This can be found by navigating to the “Dashboard” tab within Dynamic Content, and selecting **[GlobalLink](#configurable-values)**.

 This will take you to the GlobalLink dashboard extension and will provide you with an overview of existing submissions and the ability to create new submissions, for any configured projects.